abalone0204/Suku/README.md

 ------

-- Feel free to tell me which part confused you or I can make some improvement.
+- Feel free to tell me which part is ambiguous or I can make some improvement.

 - Here is my email: abalone0204@gmail.com

-- Or you can just add a issue XD
+- Or you can just add an issue XD